urieco/General-Notes-About-Computing/Programming Languages/JavaScript.md

 4. Case matters: e.g. apple !== APPLE.
 5. Stay away from abbreviations or short names like `a`, `b` and `c`, unless you know what you are doing.
 6. Make names maximally descriptive and concise (unlike `data` or `value`).
 7. Agree on terms within your team and in your mind.
-If a site visitor is caleld `user` then we should name related variables: `currentUser` or `newUser` instead of `currentVisitor` or `newManInTown`.
+If a site visitor is called `user` then we should name related variables: `currentUser` or `newUser` instead of `currentVisitor` or `newManInTown`.
 8. Non-Latin letters are allowed, but not recommended.
 9. Reserved names (keywords) are forbidden (most of them are single words like return, continue, break, function... you can avoid this by using two or more words every time).
 Reserved names shouldn't be used next to each other.
 10. Hard-coded values for constants are usually depicted by names in uppercase and separated by underscores.
 Ex: COLOR_RED ("#F00") or PI (3.14159265).
 A hard-coded value is known before execution time.